michaelsinghurse/sales-tax-search/README.md

 the application isn't maintaining state between pages and since the title attribute is ignored by most browsers, I simply pass in an empty object and an empty string, respectively.
-The third argument, `url`, is the relevent one here, and I pass in the value of the anchor elements `href` property.
+The third argument, `url`, is the relevent one here, and I pass in the value of the anchor element's `href` property.
 After doing this, the back and forward buttons work as expected.

 ### Minimizing the Wait for a Map

 Rendering the map at the sales location is a two-step process involving two separate Google Maps API's.
-First, I need to call the Google Maps Gecoding API in order to determine the latitude and longitude of the sales location.
+I first need to call the Google Maps Gecoding API in order to determine the latitude and longitude of the sales location.
-I then pass these coordinates to the Google Maps JavaScript API and it renders a map centered at that location.
-The JavaScript API must be used in the browser, while the Geocoding API can be used in either the browser or server.
+I then pass these coordinates to the Google Maps JavaScript API, and it renders a map centered at that location.
+The JavaScript API must be used in the browser, while the Geocoding API can be used either in the browser or the server.

-In my first iteration of the app, I called the Geocoding API and JavaScript API in sequence from teh browser.
-Upon a search for submit, I took the street, city, state, and zip and made an AJAX request to the server.
+In my first iteration of the app, I called the Geocoding API and JavaScript API in sequence from the browser.
+Upon a search form submit, I took the street, city, state, and zip and made an AJAX request to the server.
 The server called the Avalara AvaTax API for the tax rates at that address and rendered a view that contained the rates.
-I then inserted the view in the `main` element and
-called the Geocoding API and the JavaScript API.
-What happened was that the `div` container for the map would be empty for a second or two while awaiting the two API's responses.
+I then inserted the view in the `main` element and called the Geocoding API and the JavaScript API.
+What happened was that the `div` container for the map would be empty for a second or two while awaiting the two API responses.
 I didn't want this to happen so I re-factored the steps.

 The current iteration has the server calling both the Avalara and Geocoding API's.
-I use `Promise.allReady()` to wait for the response from both API's, and then render a view that contains the rates and the latitude and longitude.
+I use `Promise.allReady()` to wait for the response from both API's, and then render a view that contains both the rates and the latitude and longitude.
 The latitude and longitude are placed in a `data` attribute in the map's `div` container.
 Once the HTML is returned and inserted to the DOM, only the JavaScript API needs called.
 It pulls the latitude and longitude from from the map container, and then renders the map based on those coordinates.
-I didn't measure the difference in speed, but now the map typically renders less than a second after the search results html does.
+I didn't measure the difference in speed, but now the map typically renders less than a second after the search results HTML does.

 ### Exposing the Google Maps API key